Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-Wouldn't it be nice if we could instead output something descriptive, like,
+Wouldn't it be nice if we could instead output something descriptive:

 ```
 The dog as a string looks like: Tobik, a 3-year-old German Shepherd